2015 in Glory

-The year 2015 is the 4th year in the history of the Glory, an international kickboxing promotion.
+The year 2015 was the 4th year in the history of Glory, an international kickboxing promotion.
 2015 starts with Glory 19: Virginia, and ends with Glory 26: Amsterdam.
-The events were broadcasts through television agreements with Spike TV and other regional channels around the world.
+The events were broadcast through television agreements with Spike TV and other regional channels around the world.

 List of events

 Glory 19: Virginia

 Glory 19: Virginia was a kickboxing event held on February 6, 2015 at the Hampton Coliseum in Hampton, Virginia, USA.

 Background

 The event was originally announced and scheduled to be held on December 19, 2014.
 However, in late November 2014, the promotion announced it would be delayed until February 2015.

 This event featured world title fight for the Glory Heavyweight Championship of Rico Verhoeven vs. Errol Zimmerman as headliner and middleweight fight of Joe Schilling vs. Robert Thomas as co-headliner.
 Also this event featured 4-Man Welterweight Contender Tournament to earn a title shot for the Glory Welterweight Championship.

 Glory 19 had average of 542,000 and peak of 825,000 viewers on Spike TV.